The House of Baba Yaga

 Baba Yaga's House: Construction and Design

-Our version of Baba Yaga's Home will be 30ft tall with 15ft chicken legs covered in plasma-cut gears.
-Although the traditional Baba Yaga Hut doesn't have a front staircase to discourage unwanted visitors, we've decided that for safety reasons and to help with traffic flow a broad staircase creates accessibility.
+Our version of Baba Yaga's Home will be 28ft tall with 12ft chicken legs covered in plasma-cut gears.
+Although the traditional Baba Yaga Hut doesn't have a front staircase to discourage unwanted visitors, we've decided that for safety reasons and to help with the flow of traffic two staircases creates accessibility and additional support.

 Interactivity: Meeting the Yaga Herself